Used with a diet plan for weight loss.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to phentermine or to similar medicines such as adrenaline, amphetamine, dopamine, dobutamine, ephedrine, or lisdexamfetamine.
+Do not use this medicine if you have had an allergic reaction to phentermine or similar medicines (such as adrenaline, amphetamine, dopamine, dobutamine, ephedrine, or lisdexamfetamine).
 Do not use this medicine if you are pregnant or breastfeeding.
-Do not use this medicine if you are normally nervous and tense or if you have glaucoma, an overactive thyroid, heart or blood vessel disease, heart rhythm problems, high blood pressure, or a history of drug abuse or strokes.
-You should not use this medicine if you also take an MAO inhibitor (MAOI), such as isocarboxazid, phenelzine, selegiline, tranylcypromine, Eldepryl®, Marplan®, Nardil®, or Parnate®, or if you have taken an MAOI within the past 14 days.
+Do not use this medicine if you are normally nervous and tense or if you have glaucoma, an overactive thyroid, heart or blood vessel disease, heart rhythm problems, uncontrolled high blood pressure, or a history of stroke or drug abuse.
+Do not use this medicine if you also take an MAO inhibitor (MAOI), such as isocarboxazid, phenelzine, selegiline, tranylcypromine, Eldepryl®, Marplan®, Nardil®, or Parnate®, or if you have taken an MAOI within the past 14 days.

 How to Use This Medicine

 Dissolving Tablet, Capsule, Long Acting Capsule, Tablet, Dissolving Tablet

 - This medicine is not for long-term use.

 - To avoid trouble sleeping, always take this medicine in the morning and never at bedtime or late in the evening.

 - Take the tablet before breakfast or 1 to 2 hours after breakfast.

 - Take the disintegrating tablet in the morning, with or without food.

 - Take the capsule 2 hours after breakfast.